-NOTICE OF APPEAL UNDER SECTION 40(1) OF FISHERIES (AMENDMENT) ACT 1997 (NO. 23)

-Name and address of appellant: Michael and Eunan Mc Laughlin,
+NOTICE OF APPEAL UNDER SECTION 40(1) OF FISHERIES (AMENDMENT) ACT 1997 (NO. 23) Name and address of appellant: Michael Mc Laughlin,

-Telephone: Fax: N/A Mobile Tel: 6 E-mail address: II - Lue Subject matter of the appeal: Do not agree with decision not to grant license on visual and landscape issues.
+Telephone: Fax: N/A Mobile Tel: E-mail address:

+Subject matter of the appeal:

+Do not agree with decision not to grant license on visual and landscape issues.
 The landscape has no high amenity rating and the licence areas and adjacent roadways are low lying, remote from designated viewpoints, and covered by seawater for the majority of the time, and they are not in any designated local development plan.
 This has not happened in any other Aquaculture bay in the country.

+Site Reference Number:-

+(as allocated by the Department of Agriculture, Food and the Marine)

+T12/470

-Site Reference Number:- (as allocated by the Department of Agriculture, Food and the Marine) T12/475 Appellant's particular interest in the outcome of the appeal: That I will be able to use the Aquaculture site to farm oysters in that area.
-Outline the grounds of appeal (and, if necessary, on additional page(s) give full grounds of the appeal and the reasons, considerations and arguments on which they are based): Please find attached Fee enclosed: 380.92. (payable to the Aquaculture Licences Appeals Board in accordance with the Aquaculture Licensing Appeals (Fees) Regulations, 1998 (S.I.
-No. 449 of 1998))(See Note 2) Signed by appellant: Work at Many Lange 1.
-Dete: 22/11/17 Note 1: This notice should be completed under each needing and only signed by the appellant and be accompanied by such documents, particulars or information relating to the appeal as the appellant considers necessary or appropriate and specifies in the Notice.
-Note 2: The fees payable are as follows: Appeal by increase applicant
+Appellant's particular interest

+in the outcome of the appeal:

+That I will be able to use the Aquaculture site to farm oysters in that area.
+Outline the grounds of appeal (and, if necessary, on additional page(s) give full grounds of the appeal and the reasons, considerations and arguments on which they are based): Please find attached Fee enclosed:380.92 € (payable to the Aquaculture Licences App peals Board in accordance with the Aquaculture Licensing Appeals (Fees) Regulations, 19 98 (S.I.
+No. 449 of 1998))(See Note 2) Signed by appellant Wirker & M. Laugh (1- Date: 22/11/17 Note 1: This notice should be completed under each heading and duly signed by the appellant and be accompanied by such documents, particulars or information relating to the appeal as the appellant considers necessary or appropriate and specifies in the Notice. €76.18
-Michael and Eunan Mc Laughlin

-22nd November 2017

-Dear Sir/Madam,
+Note 2: The fees payable are as follows:

+Appeal by licence applicant......€380.92 Appeal by any other individual or organisation €152.37 Request for an Oral Hearing (fee payable in addition to appeal fee) In the event that the Board decides not to hold an Oral Hearing the fee will not be refunded.
-RE: Aquaculture License Application T12/475 - Trawbreaga Bay Co.
-Donegal

-I wish to appeal the above decision which was taken by the Minister on 15th November to refuse approval for an aquaculture license in Trawbreaga Bay, Co.
+Michael McLaughlin 22nd November 2017 Dear Sir/Madam, RE: Aquaculture License Application T12/470 - Trawbreaga Bay Co.
+Donegal I wish to appeal the above decision which was taken by the Minister on 15th November to refuse approval for an aquaculture license in Trawbreaga Bay, Co.
 Donegal.
 The license application was concerned with the cultivation of oysters using bags and trestles.

-I believe that the Designated Shellfish Aquaculture area that my application related to is a living and working section of coastline and I do not agree with the basis under which the license application was turned down (Landscape and Visual) for the following reasons:

-The County Development plan does not identify any views or prospects in the vicinity of this licence application and our culture area does not fall within an Area of Especially High Scenic Amenity (EHSA) (See Map 1 attached - Appendix One).
+I believe that the Designated Shellfish Aquaculture area that my application related to is a living and working section of coastline and I do not agree with the basis under which the license application was turned down (Landscape and Visual) for the following reasons: The County Development plan does not identify any views or prospects in the vicinity of this licence application and our culture area does not fall within an Area of Especially High Scenic Amenity (EHSA) (See Map 1 attached - Appendix One).
 The Policy objective of the Donegal Development Plan aims "to protect the character of the landscape where and to the extent that, the proper planning and development of the area requires it, including the preservation of views and prospects and the amenities of places and features of natural beauty or interest."

-The degree of any impact on the landscape or visual amenity of the surrounding areas will be based on a number of factors that include:
+The degree of any impact on the landscape or visual amenity of the surrounding areas will be based on a number of factors that include: - Distance; - Duration of viewing opportunities; and - Amenity expectations.

-- Distance;

-- Duration of viewing opportunities; and

-- Amenity expectations.